Timeshare schemes are a form of ownership or right to use a particular property or properties for holidays.

 - standard of accommodation

 Timeshare use can cost more in peak periods, such as school holidays or around public holidays.
 You may be able to rent your timeshare property out if you don't plan to use it.
-You can also 'swap' or 'bank' your timeshares through a timeshare website.
+Depending on the type of timeshare, you can also 'swap' or 'bank' your timeshares through a timeshare website.

 Timeshares are a financial product